 and with ticket taking, line management, filmmaker hospitality and events during the Festival (April).
 In appreciation for donated hours, volunteers receive Festival film tickets and a volunteer tee-shirt.

-Volunteers support public television by staffing fundraising and community outreach events, such as staffing the phone bank during the annual on-air membership drives (March, May, August, November/December) and serving in a variety of roles during the Great Wisconsin Quilt Show (September) and Garden Expo (February).
+Volunteers support public television by staffing fund-raising and community outreach events, such as staffing the phone bank during the annual on-air membership drives (March, May, August, November/December) and serving in a variety of roles during the Great Wisconsin Quilt Show (September) and Garden and Landscape Expo (February).